qdrant/java-client/README.md

 though a client will typically be created once and used for the lifetime of the application.
 When a client is constructed by passing a `ManagedChannel`, the client does not shut down the channel on close by default.
-The client can be configured to shut down the channel on close with
+The client can be configured to shut down the channel on closing with

 ```java
 ManagedChannel channel = Grpc.newChannelBuilder(